Academic Advising Glossary

 Academic Advisors – are available for all full-time matriculated students.
 Students who are first-time college students are assigned Academic Advisors in the Academic Advising Center for their first year.
 Transfer students and upperclassmen with declared majors are assigned faculty advisors in their major department.

 Academic Checklist – are advising tools created by the academic departments to assist students and faculty advisors in reviewing requirements for majors and minors.
-For more information, go to the academic checklists page.
+Each program page (both undergraduate and graduate) of the University's catalog can generate a printable checklist with all the information on that page by clicking the “Print Degree Planner” icon on the top right of the page.

 Academic Clemency – is a standing available to students who have left SU with poor academic records in order for them to return to the University and succeed.
 Students who have not attended the University for at least 5 years are eligible to apply.
 They are only eligible once in their academic careers, and must apply during their initial semester, term, or session they return to school as a student.
 The Academic Clemency Form is available from the Office of Academic Affairs or at the Registrar's forms page.
 Staff who help you understand UB's degree requirements, academic policies, course selection and registration and who assist you in locating campus resources; freshmen are advised exclusively in the Office of Freshman Advising (Academic Center, fifth floor).